 This data leads me to conclude the following: While I have always been a long time proponent of having a solid organic growth strategy, mid-size banks will need to develop AND execute upon a solid M&A strategy to survive.
 After spending over a decade in management and board retreats facilitating strategic planning sessions, rare is the bank client I have worked with whose M&A strategy couldn’t best be described as “opportunistic.”
 Most of the time that means waiting for the investment banker to call with a proposed deal.
 This simply won’t cut it in the fast-consolidating, commoditized industry we call banking today.
 This is a call to arms for mid-size banks to develop their M&A strategies.
 While space and time won’t permit me to lay out a complete framework, what follows are some key areas your M&A strategy should address.

 At the end of the day, mid-size banks, you have two choices: rely on your current, decades-old organic growth strategy, or get in the game and execute upon a carefully defined M&A strategy.
 The risk of being left behind as other mid-size banks scale up is not one I would want to take with my bank.
 The underlying theme for the conference “Acquire or Be Acquired” has never been more relevant than now for mid-size banks.
 Happy deal-making!

 Any financial institution involved in M&A activity can expect to experience big organizational and cultural differences.
 Add to this the reality of “marrying” each organization’s technology systems, and the prospect of a successful integration can seem overwhelming.

-Cornerstone Advisors can help smooth over the rough patches of your new relationship.
-From the early stages of negotiation and due diligence to when the final deal is inked, we work with you to instill the integration mindset that is so critical to a winning partnership.
+Cornerstone Advisors can help you smooth over the rough patches in your new relationship and instill the integration mindset that is so critical to a winning partnership.